Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 Your hair’s thickness is referred to as its texture.
 Fine, medium, and thick textures are the three different types:

 • Fine hair is the most delicate hair texture.
 Each hair is thin and has only two layers: the cortex and cuticle.
-If you have this hair type, you may have difficulty keeping your hair in style.
+If you have this hair type, you may have difficulty keeping your hair in a style.
 Furthermore, as you are aware, too much product will weigh this hair down, causing it to break easily.

 • Most people have medium hair, which is thicker than fine hair.
 Individual strands of hair have two layers, like fine hair, but they may also have a third, the medulla.
 Medium hair holds hairstyles better, appears thicker, and is less prone to breaking.